Choco31415/JavaMediawikiBot/README.md

 WikiPage page = bot.getWikiPage(cat, false);
 ```

 Any commands that alter a Mediawiki site are an action.
-Is it recommended to create an object for an action and running it when convenient.
-All Object classes can be found within the APICommand directory.
+The proper way to do an action are to create an object describing what you want done, then to commit it when convenient.
+All relevant action classes can be found within the APICommand directory.

 Below is an example action:

 ```
 APIcommand command = new AppendText(cat, "\n[[de:Scratch Katze]]", "This page needs an interwiki! ");
-APIcommand(command); // Push the command now.
+APIcommand(command); // Run the command now!
 ```

-The two exceptions to the above division are logins and file uploads.
+The two exceptions to the above are logins and file uploads.
 There are convenient methods for both located in GenericBot:

 ```
 bot.logIn(new User("en", "InterwikiBot"), "secretPassword");